nathanaeljnam/Car-Prices-Project/README.md

 # Car-Prices-Project
-Linear regression model for Car Prices
+Linear regression model to predict car prices using R studio.
+Model predicts car prices with a 0.89 correlation coefficient given five attributes of a car.